manishkumar802/tic-tac-toe/README.md

-his is a simple Tic Tac Toe game built using HTML, CSS, and JavaScript.
+this is a simple Tic Tac Toe game built using HTML, CSS, and JavaScript.
 The game allows two players to compete on a 3x3 grid, aiming to align three marks in a row, column, or diagonal to win the match.
 It's lightweight, responsive, and fun to play!

 🎯 Features
 Interactive Gameplay: Two-player mode with a smooth user interface.